MicrosoftDocs/memdocs/autopilot/tutorial/reset/autopilot-reset-overview.md

 The Windows Autopilot Reset process removes or resets the following information from the existing device:

-- The device's primary user is removed.
+- The device's primary user is removed when a remote Windows Autopilot Reset is used.
 The next user who signs in after the Windows Autopilot Reset will be set as the primary user.
+Shared devices will remain shared after the remote Autopilot Reset.
+- The device's owner in Microsoft Entra is removed when a remote Windows Autopilot Reset is used.
+The next user who signs in after the Windows Autopilot Reset will be set as the owner.
 - Removes personal files, apps, and settings.
 - Reapplies a device's original settings.
 - Sets the region, language, and keyboard to the original values.